How to Use 3D Printer Cleaning Filament (Full Guide)

-You don’t have to have used a 3D printer for long to realise that regular maintenance is a necessary evil.
+You don’t have to have used a 3D printer for long to realize that regular maintenance is a necessary evil.

-Or more aptly, experience the “I’m going to chuck this thing out of the window” level frustration of coming back to your machine printing in ‘thin air’, because it stopped extruding part way through your print.
+One of my most common frustrations is coming back to my machine printing in ‘thin air’ because it stopped extruding part way through the print.

-In some instances it’s not a blockage that annoys you the most, but an other-wise perfect print finishing with little specks of your previous colour filament embedded in it.
+In some instances, it’s not even a blockage, but an otherwise perfect print finishing with little specks of the previous color filament embedded in it.

-The extruder and nozzle components of your printer are no exception – in fact they’re arguably the most sensitive parts to your printer.
+The extruder and nozzle components of your are arguably the most sensitive parts to your printer, and the hardest to keep in top condition – but it’s crucial maintenance if you’re aiming for perfect 3D prints.

 How not to clean your nozzle